UniversalGUI/UniversalGUI.github.io/docs/api.md

                                        //Human readable time stamp with it's own special properites
                                        //like .getYear() and .getMinutes()
     webkitRelativePath: ""             //Used when an input tag has an attribute of webkitdirectory

+###### Folder Browser

+    value: "C:\pictures\cats"          //The HTML value for the input element
+    fullpath: "C:\pictures\cats"       //Full file path to the selected folder, including it
+    path: "C:\pictures\"               //Path to the selected folder
+    folderName: "cats"                 //Name of the selected folder
+    contents: Object                   //Listing of items in the folder with "size" and "isFolder" values for each
+    contentsList: Array                //An array with the names of all files and folders in the root of the folder
+    lastModified: 1422110168000        //Unix date/time stamp
+    lastModifiedDate: Sat Jan 24 2015 09:36:08 GMT-0500 (Eastern Standard Time)
+                                       //Human readable time stamp with it's own special properites
+                                       //like .getYear() and .getMinutes()
+    webkitRelativePath: ""             //Used when an input tag has an attribute of webkitdirectory

+###### Range Slider

+    value: "{value}" or "{min},{max}"  //This is based on the settings for your range slider
+                                       //Some allow one handle for the user to input a numerical value
+                                       //Some allow two handles for the user to select an min and max value

 ___
 ##### ugui.executable